jhonvss1/jhonvss1/README.md

 Minhas Principais Soft Skills são: liderança, proatividade, transparência, flexibilidade e coloco em destaque a facilidade em me comunicar e de ser muito interessado e curioso para diversas coisas.

+Welcome to my profile!!
+My name is Jhon.
+I am a Junior backend developer, passionate about learning, teaching and solving problems.
+I always consider myself to be just starting my journey, because each step has been an opportunity to discover, learn and grow.

+I am currently working and developing projects with the foundations of backend development, focusing on some technologies and tools.
+I have dedicated my time to learning C# using Entity Framework to be able to map the database within my application, SQL Server, to have it as a database manager, I also use ASP .NET and learning Angular to create web applications.

+My main goal is to work as a backend developer, but my desire is to be able to develop the role that is assigned to me, for this reason my studies are constantly active and will never stop because in addition to loving technology, I love to study.

+My Main Soft Skills are: leadership, proactivity, transparency, flexibility and I highlight the ease of communication and being very interested and curious about many things.

 <h3>Tecnologias que uso no meu dia a dia:</h3>
 <div style="display: inline_block"><br>
    <img align="center" alt="Jhon-Csharp" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/csharp/csharp-original.svg">